HAfli/SentiFocloir/README.md

 If you use this corpus, please cite the paper below.

 Haithem Afli, Sorcha McGuire, and Andy Way.
 Sentiment translation for low resourced languages: Experiments on irish general election tweets.
-In Proceedings of the 18th International Conference on Computational Lin- guistics and Intelligent Text Processing, Budapest, Hun- gary, 2017.
+In Proceedings of the 18th International Conference on Computational Linguistics and Intelligent Text Processing, Budapest, Hungary, 2017.